Section 2.100 - Definitions

 Multi-lane, moderate to high volume roadway, speed limits vary according to context.
 Often incorporate auxiliary lanes for turning vehicles.
 Typically includes median, individual driveways discouraged.
 Shall incorporate provisions for transit, bicycle, and pedestrian users.

-Usually two-lane roadways with low to moderate speeds depending on context.
+Generally, two-lane roadways with low to moderate speeds depending on context.
 Balance of mobility and access functions.
 May include transit user provisions, shall incorporate non-motorized users.

 A roadway which assembles traffic from local streets and distributes it to the nearest thoroughfare street.
 The collector road provides direct primary access to low/medium density land uses.
 It is designed to carry low to moderate traffic volumes at low to moderate speeds.